 In conjunction with the distribution of the shares of Rio Verde Minerals Development Corp. ("Rio Verde") to shareholders on July 28, 2011, the Company retained shares in Rio Verde, to be distributed in the most part, to Talon option holders as of July 27, 2011, upon the future exercise by them of their options, on the basis of one ordinary share of Rio Verde for every four Talon options exercised, in accordance with the Plan of Arrangement as voted on and approved by shareholders of the Company.
 In 2013, Rio Verde was acquired for cash by B&A Mineracao S.A. ("B&A").
 Prior to the acquisition by B&A, Rio Verde was a public company trading on the Toronto Stock Exchange ("TSX").
 During that time, the Company intended to deliver Rio Verde shares to Talon option holders in satisfaction of this liability when the appropriate number of Talon options was exercised.
 Given that the Company no longer holds shares in Rio Verde as it was acquired by B&A, the Company intends to deliver cash to satisfy the liability.
-A provision of \$nil (December 31, 2014 - \$302,000) has been recognized for this purpose in the consolidated balance sheets.
+A provision of \$nil (December 31, 2015 - \$nil) has been recognized for this purpose in the consolidated balance sheets and a reduction in this provision of \$227,000 was recognized as a gain for the three months ended March 31, 2015.
 This provision has been based on a price per Rio Verde share of \$0.40, being the price per share at which Rio Verde was acquired by B&A. The gross value of the liability has been adjusted downwards to take into account the probability that certain options will not be exercised because they are significantly out-of-the-money and/or expire in the short-term.
-The recognized liability represents approximately 0% (December 31, 2014 - 61%) of the potential maximum liability of \$112,000 (2014 - 499,000).
-The reason for the nil liability as at December 31, 2015 relates to the relatively high strike price of the relevant options compared to the Company's share price as well as the relatively short term of the options.
+The recognized liability represents approximately 0% (December 31, 2015 - 0%) of the potential maximum liability of \$83,000 (December 31, 2015 - \$112,000).
+The reason for the nil liability as at March 31, 2016 and December 31, 2015 relates to the relatively high strike price of the relevant options compared to the Company's share price as well as the relatively short term of the options.